Radio, Moorings, Chart, Fees.

 NYC Yacht Visitor Fee for 2017 onward here on Niue is $NZ15 per night per yacht regardless of the length.
 For this daily fee, we provide moorings, free access to a building on the wharf with toilet, hot water shower; hand washing clothes facilities.

-The NYC makes a payment to the Government for the services they provide on the wharf; an electric winch for lifting tenders out while ashore, safe drinking water, and rubbish/trash removal.
+The NYC makes a payment to the Government for the services they provide on the wharf; lighting, an electric winch for lifting tenders out while ashore, safe drinking water, and rubbish/trash removal.

 INTRODUCTION (Provided by Richard, skipper of The Lady in White)